Reference Date: 04-June-2026

 |

-Cereal imports forecast at near‑average levels in 2025
+Cereal import requirements forecast at near‑average level in 2026

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.